woocommerce/google-listings-and-ads/README.md

 To remove the Docker container and images (this will **delete everything** in the WordPress Docker container):

 `npm run docker:down`

+:warning: Currently, the E2E testing on GitHub Actions is only run automatically after opening a PR with `release/*` branches or pushing changes to `release/*` branches.
+To run it manually, please visit [here](../../actions/workflows/e2e-tests.yml) and follow [this instruction](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow?tool=webui) to do so.

 ## Docs